 This old fishing village has a beautiful bay for swimming.
 You can jump from rocks and from a kind of bridge (see video below).
 Eli & Tess had a lot of fun.
 It is also made in such a way that it is pretty safe to jump off the bridge and get back out of the water.
 The water is deep enough there, but it remains to be seen that no one jumps too soon after you and ends up on your head.
 Watch out.
 There are no lifeguards, so it is advised to stay with the children.

-You can walk to the top of a tower, built in 1658.
-If you look at the sea from the quay, you can see that there is a path on the right up to the tower.
+You can take a walk to the top of a (rock)tower, built in 1658.
+If you look at the sea from the quay, you can see that there is a path to the right all the way up on the rocks.

-A little further away from the restaurants, to the left around the corner, you will find another bay with a beautiful view of the sea and the cliffs.
-You can also take a walk there.
-Sometimes you can see mountain goats walking on the slopes.
+A bit further away from the restaurants, around the corner to the left, you will find another bay with a beautiful view of the sea and the cliffs.
+You can also walk there.
+Sometimes you see mountain goats walking on the slopes.